I strive to provide helpful information, including smart and fun methods for solving everyday problems.

-My Tex-Mex version (the recipe here), however, features sauteed shrimp, caramelized onions, Rotel tomatoes and pepperjack cheese.
+My Tex-Mex version (the recipe in this article), however, features sauteed shrimp, caramelized onions, Rotel tomatoes, and pepper jack cheese.
 This recipe works for me because dropping shrimp into a saute pan is much quicker than grilling or frying shrimp.
-The recipe also works better for my family, because while I love Baja-style shrimp tacos, my kids are not big fans of cabbage.
+The recipe works better for my family, because, while I love Baja-style shrimp tacos, my kids are not big fans of cabbage.

-As far as the shrimp is concerned, my part of Texas is landlocked and quite far from the coast.
+As far as the shrimp is concerned, my region of Texas is landlocked and quite far from the coast.
 I typically purchase frozen shrimp because there is just not too much fresh seafood available in my area.
-Frozen seafood also is convenient - I can keep a bag of shrimp in the freezer to pull out when the mood for shrimp tacos strikes.
+Frozen seafood also is convenient—I can keep a bag of shrimp in the freezer to pull out when the mood for shrimp tacos strikes.

 Also for convenience, I purchase shrimp that has already been peeled and deveined.
 When the mundane tasks of peeling and deveining have already been completed, this dinner comes together in a hurry.
 Peeled and deveined shrimp costs a bit more.
 If you'd like to save a little money and peel and devein them yourself, I've included a short video tutorial if you need some help with that task.

 - 1 medium onion

 - 1–2 tablespoons olive oil